Adrienne Rich: Later life: 1976–2012

-Rich wrote several pieces that address the rights of women in society.
+Adrienne Rich wrote several pieces that address the rights of women in society.
 In Snapshots of a Daughter-in-Law she offered a critical analysis of the life of being both a mother and a daughter-in-law, and the impact of their gender in their lives.
-Diving Into the Wreck was written in the early 'seventies, and the collection marks the start of her darkening tone as she wrote about feminism and other social issues.
+Diving Into the Wreck was written in the early 1970s when her tone began to darken as she wrote about feminism and other social issues.
 In particular, she wrote openly about her outrage at the patriarchal nature of the greater society.
-In doing so, she became an example for other women to follow in the hopes that continued proactive work against sexism would eventually counteract it.
+In doing so, she became an example for other women to follow in the hope that continued work against sexism would eventually counteract it.

-Her poems are also famous for their feminist elements.
-One such poem is "Power", which was written about Marie Curie, one of the most important female icons of the 20th century.
-In this poem, she discussed the element of power and feminism.
-Curie was slowly succumbing to the radiation that she absorbed in her research, to which Rich refers in the poem as her source of power.
-The poem discusses the concept of power, particularly from a woman's point of view.
+Her poems are also known for their feminist elements.
+One such poem is "Power", about Marie Curie (a female icon of the 20th century) and her relationship to power and feminism.
+Curie was slowly succumbing to the radiation that she absorbed in her research; Rich refers to that radiation as Curie's source of power, while exploring the concept of power from a woman's particular point of view.

-Besides poems and novels, Rich also wrote nonfiction books that tackled feminist issues.
-Some of them were: Of Woman Born, Motherhood as Experience and Institution, Blood, Bread and Poetry, etc. Especially, Bread and Poetry contains the famous feminist essay entitled "Compulsory Heterosexuality and Lesbian Existence", and Feminism and Community.
+Besides poems and novels, Rich also wrote nonfiction books that tackled feminist issues, including Of Woman Born, Motherhood as Experience and Institution, and Blood, Bread and Poetry.
+Blood, Bread, and Poetry is a collection of essays, including "Compulsory Heterosexuality and Lesbian Existence".
+Some of Rich's writing is included and discussed in Feminism and Community, edited by Penny A. Weiss and Marilyn Friedman.

 Her works, interviews, and documentaries demonstrated Rich's in-depth perspective on feminism and society.

-For one, Rich had something to say about the use of the term itself.
-She preferred using the term "women's liberation" rather than feminism.
-She thought the latter term was more likely to induce resistance from women of the next generation.
-Also, she feared that the term would amount to nothing more than a label if used extensively.
-On the other hand, using the term women's liberation means that women can finally be free from factors that can be seen as oppressive to their rights.
+Rich commented on the use of the term "feminism".
+She preferred "women's liberation", thinking that "feminism" was more likely to induce resistance from women of the next generation.
+She also feared that the term would amount to nothing more than a label if used extensively.
+She viewed "women's liberation" as finally being free from factors that can be seen as oppressive to women's rights.